fncbook/fnc/book/leastsq/fitting.md

 {doc}`demos/fitting-tempinterp`
 ````

-In {doc}`../linsys/polyinterp` we saw how a polynomial can be used to interpolate data---that is, derive a continuous function that evaluates to give a set of prescribed values.
+In {doc}`../linsys/polyinterp` we saw how a polynomial can be used to interpolate data—that is, derive a continuous function that evaluates to give a set of prescribed values.
 But interpolation may not be appropriate in many applications.

 ```{index} data fitting
 ```